awsdocs/amazon-workdocs-user-guide/doc_source/client_message.md

 1. Type your message and choose **OK**\.
 **Note**
-By default, your email is sent from “Amazon WorkDocs <no\-reply@amazon\.awsapps\.com>,” an unmonitored email address\.
+By default, your email message is sent from “Amazon WorkDocs <no\-reply@amazon\.awsapps\.com>,” an unmonitored email address\.
 Contributor email addresses are not included\.